Canciller/react-native-images-to-pdf/.github/ISSUE_TEMPLATE/bug_report.md

 Provide a clear and concise description of what the bug is.
 -->

-## Reproducible sample code
+## Reproducible repository

 <!--
-- You must provide a **minimal and easy-to-run** reproduction of your issue - [how to create a minimal reproduction?](https://stackoverflow.com/help/mcve).
+- You must provide a **minimal and easy-to-run** repo with reproduction of your issue.
 I do not have time to try reproduce bugs myself.
 - If the bug involves certain file, please attach the file in the bug report.
-- Provide a code snippet or link to a repo that reproduces the bug.
+- Provide a link to a repo that reproduces the bug.
 - Provide other samples: error messages / stack traces, screenshots, gifs, as suitable.
 -->